 - for paired spectrum operation, a reference SCS configuration for a DL BWP by subcarrierSpacing and a reference SCS configuration for an UL BWP by subcarrierSpacing2

+- a location of a bitmap in DCI format 2_0, having a one-to-one mapping with a set of RB sets [6, TS 38.214] of the serving cell, where a value of ‘0’ indicates that an RB set is available for receptions and a value of ‘1’ indicates that an RB set is not available for receptions, by availableRB-SetPerCell-r16, and the bitmap in DCI format 2_0.
+The RB set remains available or unavailable until the end of the indicated channel occupancy duration.

+- a location and a length of a channel occupancy duration field in DCI format 2_0, by CO-DurationPerCell-r16, that indicates a remaining channel occupancy duration for the serving cell starting from a slot where the UE detects the DCI format 2_0 by providing a value from CO-DurationList-r16.
+If CO-DurationPerCell-r16 is not provided, the remaining channel occupancy duration for the serving cell is a number of slots, starting from a slot where the UE detects the DCI format 2_0, that the SFI-index field value provides corresponding slot formats.

+- a location of a search space set group switching field in DCI format 2_0, by SearchSpaceSwitchTrigger-r16, that indicates a group from two groups of search space sets for PDCCH monitoring for scheduling on the serving cell as described in Subclause 11.5.2

 A SFI-index field value in a DCI format 2_0 indicates to a UE a slot format for each slot in a number of slots for each DL BWP or each UL BWP starting from a slot where the UE detects the DCI format 2_0.
 The number of slots is equal to or larger than a PDCCH monitoring periodicity for DCI format 2_0.
 The SFI-index field includes bits where maxSFIindex is the maximum value of the values provided by corresponding slotFormatCombinationId.
 A slot format is identified by a corresponding format index as provided in Table 11.1.1-1 where 'D' denotes a downlink symbol, 'U' denotes an uplink symbol, and 'F' denotes a flexible symbol.

 If a PDCCH monitoring periodicity for DCI format 2_0, provided to a UE for the search space set by monitoringSlotPeriodicityAndOffset, is smaller than a duration of a slot format combination the UE obtains at a PDCCH monitoring occasion for DCI format 2_0 by a corresponding SFI-index field value, and the UE detects more than one DCI formats 2_0 indicating a slot format for a slot, the UE expects each of the more than one DCI formats 2_0 to indicate a same format for the slot.